-#iwill is a UK-wide campaign that aims to make social action part of life for as many young people as possible by the year 2020.
+#iwill is a UK-wide campaign that aims to make social action part of life for as many young people as possible.
 Through collaboration and partnership, it is spreading the word about the benefits of youth social action.

 Step Up To Serve, The National Lottery Community Fund and the Government Office for Civil Society have invested £2million this year to fund groups delivering youth social action opportunities.
 Community Foundations are expected to match this investment.

 Social action involves activities such as campaigning, fundraising and volunteering and has huge potential to create enjoyable opportunities and skills development for young people, and in turn benefit the local people and places.

 The #iwill Fund looks to support social action activities that create opportunities for young people aged 10-20 to develop their potential and their capacity to significantly contribute to their community.

 Groups must demonstrate that their programme can meet the following quality principles of great youth social action:

 - Projects can be up to a year in duration.